Thyroid hormones regulate metabolism, or the way the body uses energy. If thyroxine levels are low, many of the body's functions slow down.

 Treatment and prevention

 Dosage is determined by the patient's history, symptoms, and current TSH level.
-Doctors will regularly monitor the patient's blood to determine if the dosage of synthetic thyroxine needs to be adjusted.
+Doctors will regularly monitor the patient's blood to determine if the dosage of synthetic T4 needs to be adjusted.

 Iodine and nutrition

 Iodine is an essential mineral for thyroid function, but people with autoimmune thyroid disease can be particularly sensitive to the effects of iodine, meaning that it can trigger or worsen hypothyroidism.